misaamanedu123456789/nhdown/README.md

 ## Usage

-You just need to execute the file `index.js` who has been complied from the file `index.ts`
+You just need to execute the file `index.js` who has been complied from the file `index.ts` with the command `node index.js`.

+If you want more information like the URL of the image server or more enter `node index.js -v`.

 ## Instalation